castrohenrique9/python_flask_apis/README.md

 * GET Stock `/api/v1/stock?q=dis.us`: see the data stock of external resource.

 ### API Service
-You need the Baerer Token for all endponits, except to Login.
+You need to pass the JWT Baerer Token for all endponits, except to Login.
 So get the access_token value in Login endpoint.

 * POST Login `/api/v1/login`: pass `username` and `password` in Body to get your access_token.